developer-zebra/developer-zebra-site/src/datawedge/7-0/guide/api/switchscannerparams/index.md

 ## Example Code

 The code below passes an intent that switches a scanner parameter for the active scanner in the active profile.
-To verify results of the switch (or if errors are expected), include the intent extras `RECEIVE_RESULT` and `COMMAND_IDENTIFIER` to get results (also shown).
+To verify results of the switch (or if errors are expected), include the intent extras `SEND_RESULT` and `COMMAND_IDENTIFIER` to get results (also shown).

 		:::javascript
 	// create the intent and action